Before & After: The Effect of EU's 2022 Code of Practice on Disinformation: Served Advertisements

 Using data coming from 6 distinct user profiles (2 genders and 3 countries) and one clean user profile, we detect ads from 2,480 advertisers in 392 misinformation websites.
-We attribute the large number of distinct advertisers to the fact that we use different vantage points (\ie 3 geographic locations), thus being served ads from local brands.
+We attribute the large number of distinct advertisers to the use of different vantage points (\ie 3 geographic locations), thus being served ads from local brands.

 First, we study the ad networks that deliver ads to misinformation websites.
-We achieve this by studying the ad URLs the crawler detected in any of the used personas.
-We analyze these ad URLs and extract the domain from them.
-Then, we group domains on the eTLD+1 level.
+We achieve this by studying the ad URLs the crawler detected.
+We analyze these ad URLs and extract the domain from them, grouping them on the eTLD+1 level.
 For example, ads served by \emph{adclick.g.doubleclick.net} and \emph{googleads.g.doubleclick.net} are all grouped under the \emph{doubleclick.net} domain.
-Finally, to understand the actual entities involved in serving these ads, we group domains based on the companies that own these domains.
+To uncover the actual entities serving ads, we group domains based on the companies that own these domains.
 For example, ads served by \emph{doubleclick.net} and \emph{googleadservices.com} are all attributed to Google LLC.
-To identify the entities that own and operate each domain, we utilize the DuckDuckGo Tracker Radar dataset~\cite{trackerRadar}.
-We acknowledge that there might be various intermediaries involved in the (re)selling of ad inventory but this analysis is outside the scope of this work.
+To identify entities that operate each domain, we utilize the DuckDuckGo Tracker Radar dataset~\cite{trackerRadar}.
+We recognize that ad inventory (re)sales may involve intermediaries, but this is beyond the scope of this work.
 We summarize our findings in Table~\ref{tab:adServingEntities}.

 We find that there are a lot of legitimate and popular ad networks that still deliver ads to misinformation websites.
-We find that Google is the most prominent ad facilitator of misinformation websites serving ads to 69\% of the misinformation websites, which contained ads.
-The second most popular ad network that serves ads to misinformation websites is RevContent.
-Previous work has already demonstrated that RevContent is popular among misinformation websites~\cite{papadogiannakis2023funds,han2022infrastructure}.
+Google is the most prominent ad facilitator of misinformation websites, serving ads to 69\% of the misinformation websites that contained ads.
+The second most popular ad network that serves ads to misinformation websites is RevContent, known to be popular among misinformation websites~\cite{papadogiannakis2023funds,han2022infrastructure}.
 Unfortunately, we find that ads are served on misinformation websites even by entities that have signed the Code of Practice on Disinformation (\eg Google and Microsoft)~\cite{copodSignatories}, suggesting that there is still work to be done.